wftorres/data-cleaning-project/README.md

 data-cleaning-project
 =====================

-Project course for the Getting and Cleaning data course
+Course Project for the Getting and Cleaning Data course